-The Partnership's objectives when managing capital are to safeguard the Partnership's ability to continue as a going concern, so that it can continue to provide returns for Partners and benefits for policy holders and other stakeholders and to maintain an optimal capital structure to reduce the cost of capital.
+The Partnership's objectives when managing capital are to safeguard the Partnership's ability to continue as a going concern, so that it can continue to provide returns for partners and benefits for policy holders and other stakeholders and to maintain an optimal capital structure to reduce the cost of capital.

-In order to maintain or adjust the capital structure, the Partnership may return capital to Partners, issue new capital or sell assets to reduce debt.
+In order to maintain or adjust the capital structure, the Partnership may return capital to partners, issue new capital or sell assets to reduce debt.
 Refer to Note 11 for minimum capital requirements.
+Management and the Board have prepared a risk management policy which sets out minimum additional solvency target capital of \$600,000 as at April 2013.

 On 1 May 2013, the Partnership was restructured as a company.
-Pinnacle Life Ltd received it's full licence from the Reserve Bank of New Zealand on 29 April 2013 and is subject to the capital requirements of the Insurance (Prudential Supervision) Act 2010 ("the IPSA").
-The objectives of the company when managing capital are to safeguard the company's ability to continue as a going concern so that it can provide returns to shareholders, and benefits for policyholders and other stakeholders and to maintain an optimal capital structure to reduce the cost of capital.
-Management and the Board have prepared a risk management policy which sets out an end of year minimum additional solvency target capital of \$700,000.
+Pinnacle Life Limited received its full licence from the Reserve Bank of New Zealand on 29 April 2013 and is subject to the capital requirements of the Insurance (Prudential Supervision) Act 2010 ("the IPSA").
+As a result, the Partnership's objectives were transferred to the Company, whereby its objectives when managing capital are to safeguard the Company's ability to continue as a going concern so that it can provide returns to shareholders, and benefits for policyholders and other stakeholders and to maintain an optimal capital structure to reduce the cost of capital.